hiperhealth/hiperhealth/docs/informed_consent.md

 - No additional tests or visits are required.
 - **HIPAA de-identification categories:**
   - **De-identified under HIPAA §164.514(b):** Not PHI; no Authorization required.
-  - **Limited Data Set (LDS) under HIPAA §164.514(e):** External disclosures require a Data Use Agreement (DUA); Authorization or waiver is not required for LDS disclosures; institutional/IRB approvals may still apply.
+  - **Limited Data Set (LDS) under HIPAA §164.514(e):** External disclosures for research, public health, or health care operations require a Data Use Agreement (DUA); Authorization or waiver is not required for those purposes; institutional/IRB approvals may still apply.
   - **Identifiable PHI:** Requires your HIPAA Authorization or an IRB/Privacy Board–approved waiver of Authorization.
   - **Note:** “Coded”/pseudonymized data that can be re-identified by the holder remain PHI under HIPAA.
 - Data may be shared with approved research partners or institutions under strict confidentiality agreements and Data Use Agreements where applicable.
 - Only authorized personnel will access your information.

 ---